Over 300 charged from more than 40 states: What we know about the "unprecedented" Capitol riot arrests

 How many have been charged?

 Over 300 defendants have been charged in federal court.
-CBS News has reviewed the charging documents for 267 defendants whose cases were unsealed, and of those, at least 87 were also indicted by grand juries.
+CBS News has reviewed charging documents for 270 defendants whose cases were unsealed, and of those, at least 91 were also indicted by grand juries.

 Where did they come from?